rikuf2/basic-csharp/src/content/part3/part3-4.md

 Incorrect username or password!
 ```

-<Note>In read life login should not be implemented like this!
+<Note>In real life login should not be implemented like this!
 This is just an exercise.</Note>

 </Exercise>